jakemcc/jakemccrary.com/source/_posts/2016-11-16-a-guide-to-distributed-work.markdown

 Day: 2017-07-11

 What's interesting?
-  - New deploy lowered response time by 20% - Jake
+  - New deploy lowered response time by 20% [Jake]
-  - Discovered bug in date-time library around checking if a date-time is within interval - Sue
+  - Discovered bug in date-time library around checking if date is within interval [Sue]
   - Greg joined the team!
-  - Adding blocker functionality going to take longer than expected.
-Guessing another two days - Donald
+  - Adding blocker functionality going to take longer than expected [Donald]

 Want help?
-  - Having difficulties running batch process locally. - Tom
+  - Having difficulties running batch process locally.
+[Tom]
-  - I'm having a hard time understanding propensity calculation - Mike
+  - I'm having a hard time understanding propensity calculation [Mike]

-Meetings
+Meetings:
-  - API overview with client @ 2 PM Central - Jake/Jeremy
+  - API overview with client @ 2 PM Central [Jake/Jeremy]
 ```

-Near the beginning of our day, we would gather around the Google Doc and everyone would take a couple of minutes to read silently.
+We would gather around the Google Doc and everyone would take a couple of minutes to read silently.
 If anyone felt like something was worth talking about they would **bold** the text and then we'd work from top to bottom and have a quick discussion.
 For our `Want help?` section we'd solicit volunteers and move on.
-The `Meetings?` section was primarily there to provide visibility as to when certain members might not be available.
+The `Meetings` section was primarily there to provide visibility as to when certain members might not be available.
 After we worked through the `Want help?` section we'd pop over to Trello and review the work in progress and make sure everyone had an idea of what they would be doing that day.

 The nice thing about doing a stand-up around a shared Google Doc is that you can put in richer media than just text.
 Screenshots of monitoring graphs were a regular addition to the `What's interesting?` section.